wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 >*Immensely powerful and life enhancing.*<br>Audience member on *Manpower*
 >*…great beauty, sensitivity and humour…*<br><a href="http://www.broadwaybaby.com/shows/near-gone/702154" target="_blank">★★★★★ Broadway Baby</a> on *Near Gone*
 >*…a near-perfect show.*<br><a href="http://totaltheatre.org.uk/two-destination-language-near-gone/" target="_blank">Dorothy Max Prior, Total Theatre Magazine</a> on *Near Gone*

+*Manpower* at The Lowry was a <a href="http://www.theguardian.com/stage/theatreblog/2016/nov/07/simon-russell-beale-tempest-comus-compass-festival-leeds-frankenstein-weston-theatre-top-tickets" target="_blank">Guardian top theatre ticket</a>; previewed by <a href="http://aboutmanchester.co.uk/latest/new-performance-about-men-and-power-discusses-the-rapidly-changing-landscape-of-brexit-britain" target="_blank">About Manchester</a>, the <a href="http://www.britishtheatreguide.info/news/manpower-roams-the-region-6939" target="_blank">British Theatre Guide</a> + <a href="http://quietmandave.co.uk/2016/10/november-preview-manpower" target="_blank">QuietManDave</a>; reviewed by <a href="http://www.thereviewshub.com/manpower-the-lowry-salford" target="_blank">The Reviews Hub</a>.

 #### Credits
 Conceived, devised, performed + produced by Alister Lownie + Katherina Radeva | 2016 tour produced with Jo Mackie | Lighting design by Vince Field<br>Thanks to Richard Owen, Cheryl Pierce, Caroline Steele + Tanya Steinhauser.<br>An ICIA (Edge Arts) University of Bath commission with Salisbury Arts Centre.
 Development supported using public funding by the National Lottery through Arts Council England, and by Kevin Spacey Foundation, The Point Eastleigh, New Wolsey Theatre, Bristol Old Vic Ferment + Battersea Arts Centre.<br>Image by Alex Brenner.